dakimura/migrent/README.md

 migrent is a library to manage data migrations for applications using [ent](https://github.com/ent/ent).

 Ent is one of the most popular ORM libraries for Golang, and [automatic schema migration](https://entgo.io/docs/migrate) is already supported.
-However, with regard to data migration/incremental migration history management, there is some room for adding more functionalities.
+However, there is room for adding more functionalities with regard to master data migration.
-When an application using ent needs master data (=data needed to be registered in advance), the users need to have the code to manage the data by themselves because it is not possible to "Up" and "Down" migration like existing tools such as [goose](https://github.com/pressly/goose), [sql-migrate](https://github.com/rubenv/sql-migrate), and [golang-migrate](https://github.com/golang-migrate/migrate).
+When an application using ent needs master data (=data needed to be registered in advance), the users need to have the code to manage the data by themselves because it is not possible to do "Up" and "Down" migrations like existing tools such as [goose](https://github.com/pressly/goose), [sql-migrate](https://github.com/rubenv/sql-migrate), and [golang-migrate](https://github.com/golang-migrate/migrate).

-migrent enables to apply(Up) and rollback(Down) of master data migrations by creating an internal "migration" entity in your DB, while keeping all the other functionalities of ent, such as type-safety.
+migrent enables to apply(Up) and rollback(Down) of master data migrations by creating an internal "migration" entity in your DB, while keeping the compatibility for all the other ent functionalities, such as type-safety.

 ## Quick Installation